Updated on 29/04/2022

 Today, organizations are dealing with enormous data volume, generated from external and internal resources.
 To succeed in today’s business climate, everyone from business managers and marketing directors to finance professionals and technology pros need a good analytics strategy to deliver insightful and actionable analytics on the captured data.

 However, to make this transition successful, a lot of wheels must come in motion at the same time.
 Analytics projects are time-consuming and costly and mismanaging a crucial step can throw the whole initiative into jeopardy.
 The challenge for organizations is how can they avoid this cesspool of blame games and become successful with their data strategy?
-Having a Business Analytics strategy in place and transforming into a data-driven enterprise is the way to go.
+Having a Business Analytics strategy in place and transforming into a data-driven enterprise is the way to go

-According to New Vantage Partners Big Data Executive Survey 2018, when the management was asked about what was preventing their firm from becoming more data-driven, 48.5% of executives mentioned that the problem was related to the people in the firm, another 32% blamed the company processes while according to 19.1% technology was the reason for this shortcoming.
+According to the New Vantage Partners Big Data Executive Survey 2018, when the management was asked about what was preventing their firm from becoming more data-driven, 48.5% of executives mentioned that the problem was related to the people in the firm, and another 32% blamed the company processes while according to 19.1% technology was the reason for this shortcoming.

-Learn more about how to implement an enterprise wide BI implementation and which approach to take
+Learn more about how to implement an enterprise-wide BI implementation and which approach to take.

 3 Pillars To Define Your Analytics Strategy